-- Plug the unit into a standard UNSWITCHED 120V AC outlet.
-The unit should be located where it can wake you if it alarms at night. - Make sure the POWER/ALARM light shines continuously when you plug it in.
-The horn may "chirp" during power up, or when power is restored after an outage. - Test by pressing the Test/Silence/Scroll button firmly until the unit sounds: 4 beeps, pause, 4 beeps.
-During testing, the POWER/ALARM light will flash and "888" will appear briefly on the Display.
+1. Plug the unit into a standard UNSWITCHED 120V AC outlet.
+The unit should be located where it can wake you if it alarms at night.

+- 2. Make sure the POWER/ALARM light shines continuously when you plug it in. - Test by pressing the Test/Silence button firmly until the unit sounds: four loud beeps, pause, 4 beeps.
+During testing, the POWER/ ALARM light will flash rapidly.
 This is normal.